nair-arjun/ECE309-connect4/README.md

 *Changelog:*
   Version 1.1:
     The coding is granted comments and optimizations.
-Quality of life changes for the user interface.
+Quality of life changes for the user interface. - gittc

   Version 1.0:
     The game is created, allowing for 2 players to play the game of Connect 4.
-It is a static 7x6 grid, which waits for 2 players to provide inputs, and then the program ceases running once a winner is decided.
+It is a static 7x6 grid, which waits for 2 players to provide inputs, and then the program ceases running once a winner is decided. - zainj